MicrosoftDocs/iis-docs/iis/application-frameworks/scenario-build-a-php-website-on-iis/planning-step-3-plan-php-application-security.md

 - Temp isolation: Set up a separate PHP temp folder per site and only give access to appropriate process identity.
 - Content isolation: Make sure to set an ACL (access control list) on each site root to allow only access to the appropriate process identity

+> [!TIP]
-**Tip**: It is a good idea to host your website and web application content on a drive other than your system drive (C:).
+> It is a good idea to host your website and web application content on a drive other than your system drive (C:).

 ### Enable Per-site PHP Configuration